Talen-520/Cloud-Computing/README.md

-ec2-create-image [instance id] -n [a image name] this will return an ami id, note it down example output: ami-06744560fd4ad78ad
+ec2-create-image [instance id] -n [a image name] this will return an customized ami id, note it down example output: ami-06744560fd4ad78ad